cdoremus/deno-blog/posts/DRAFT_A_Comprehensive_Guide_to_Deno_KV.2023-06-11.md

 }
 ```

-The user id can be hard coded, but it's best that it is generated  as a unique value.
+The user id can be hard coded like I did here, but it's best that it is generated  as a unique value.
 The `crypto` object built into the Web platform is an easy way to create a unique id:
 ```ts
 const userId = crypto.randomUUID();
 ```